flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Configurating Collection Items.md

 - ``NSItemContentConfiguration``
 - ``NSItemContentView``

 ``NSItemContentConfiguration`` is a content configuration suitable for a collection view item.
-It displays content (image/view) with a text and secondary text.
+It displays an image and/or view with a text and secondary text.

 ![An item content configuration](NSItemContentConfiguration.png)